 ~~{}~~

-The man who wasn’t there figured out later that there were many people who were not there too; and it wasn’t the people that the blame should be put on, but “there” itself.
+Later, the man who wasn’t there figured out that there were also many people who were not there; and it wasn’t them that the blame should be put on, but “there” itself.

 The people that weren’t there were not stupid, or cowards or incapable.
 They were born with an innate aversion to “there” or it could be a simple allergy, an allergy to everything that was spoon-fed to them, to everything that didn’t fit them.